RevealBi/Documentation/en/general/logging-in-reveal.md

     * *Dashboard samples* - In *Samples*, you will find dashboards composed by the Reveal's team.
 Their rich variety of visualizations will inspire your creativity and help you create your own beautiful dashboards.

-2.  **Organization & Teams** - On the left hand side of the screen, you can access the organization team plus any team you are a member of.
+2.  **Organization & Teams** - On the left side of the screen, you can access the organization team plus any team you are a member of.
 You can also create new teams or join existing ones.

 3.  **Notifications center** - Select the the bell icon to access team and dashboard updates.

 4.  **Profile settings** - Select the icon with your initial (photo) to access Reveal's *general settings*, *learning tips*, *Help center* and *give feedback* or ask any questions related to the application.

-5.  **+ Dashboard split button** - By selecting the *+ Dashboard* split button, you can create folders or go directly to dashboard creation.
+5.  **+ New button** - By selecting the *+ New* button, you can create folders or go directly to dashboard creation.
 In addition, here you can also upload a .rdash file (Reveal dashboard).

 Once you start using the application, it will look like this: